Learn about our mission, meet our board members, and read our history.

 The Tuscarawas County Literacy Coalition is a non-profit organization comprised of groups and individuals dedicated to enhancing traditional literacy as well as cultural, financial, medical and technological literacy for all Tuscarawas County residents.
 We promote public awareness and work collaboratively with local educators, literacy service providers, business, community and ministerial organizations to support and initiate programs that work toward the goal of enhanced literacy.

-Lori is the Resource Room supervisor at OhioMeansJobs Tuscarawas County.
+Lori is the Community Services Coordinator at OhioMeansJobs Tuscarawas County.
 The job search process is quite different today than in years past.
 Technology, communication skills, and other barriers cause many to struggle and possibly miss opportunities.
 Becoming a TCLC board member provided the opportunity to collaborate with other members in an effort to share resources and improve literacy in the community.
-She stepped into the role as Board President in March of 2020.
 Lori believes in the mission of TCLC and looks forward to contributing to this worthy cause.

 Jim is the director at the Dover Public Library.
 He is very passionate about our county’s annual One Book, One Community project – a grass roots reading initiative that celebrates reading, creates conversation, and brings people together.
 One Book could not happen without the support of TCLC.
 Jim loves working with the educators, librarians, tutors, and others who make up TCLC projects in the county.
 Creating a culture of reading in the Tuscarawas Valley is very important to him.